ppodgorsek/juncacher/README.md

 * identifying what the changes are,
 * performing the invalidation itself.

+For both steps, there is a single entry point: the invalidation processor.
+It is in charge of the collection and invalidation itself.
+All calls from other parts of the application should be done to the processor to keep a consistent way of invalidating.

 ### Identifying and collecting changes

 There are many ways to identify changes, such a service to collect changes is called an invalidation logger.